Cinema of the United States: Rise and decline of the studio system

 The "Little Three" (Universal Studios, United Artists, and Columbia Pictures), who did not own any theaters, refused to participate in the consent decree.
 A number of independent film producers were also unhappy with the compromise and formed a union known as the Society of Independent Motion Picture Producers and sued Paramount for the monopoly they still had over the Detroit Theaters—as Paramount was also gaining dominance through actors like Bob Hope, Paulette Goddard, Veronica Lake, Betty Hutton, crooner Bing Crosby, Alan Ladd, and longtime actor for studio Gary Cooper too- by 1942.
 The Big Five studios did not meet the requirements of the Consent of Decree during WWII, without major consequence, but after the war ended they joined Paramount as defendants in the Hollywood antitrust case, as did the Little Three studios.

-The Supreme Court eventually ruled that the major studios ownership of theaters and film distribution was a violation of the Sherman Antitrust Act.
+The United States Supreme Court eventually ruled in United States v.
+Paramount Pictures, Inc. that the major studios ownership of theaters and film distribution was a violation of the Sherman Antitrust Act.
 As a result, the studios began to release actors and technical staff from their contracts with the studios.
-This changed the paradigm of film making by the major Hollywood studios, as each could have an entirely different cast and creative team.
+This changed the paradigm of filmmaking by the major Hollywood studios, as each could have an entirely different cast and creative team.

-The decision resulted in the gradual loss of the characteristics which made Metro-Goldwyn-Mayer, Paramount Pictures, Universal Studios, Columbia Pictures, RKO Pictures, and 20th Century Fox films immediately identifiable.
+The decision resulted in the gradual loss of the characteristics that made Metro-Goldwyn-Mayer, Paramount Pictures, Universal Studios, Columbia Pictures, RKO Pictures, and 20th Century Fox films immediately identifiable.
 Certain movie people, such as Cecil B. DeMille, either remained contract artists until the end of their careers or used the same creative teams on their films so that a DeMille film still looked like one whether it was made in 1932 or 1956.

-Also, the number of movies being produced annually dropped as the average budget soared, marking a major change in strategy for the industry.
-Studios now aimed to produce entertainment that could not be offered by television: spectacular, larger-than-life productions.
-Studios also began to sell portions of their theatrical film libraries to other companies to sell to television.
-By 1949, all major film studios had given up ownership of their theaters.

-This was complemented with the 1952 Miracle Decision in the Joseph Burstyn Inc. v.
-Wilson case, in which the Supreme Court of the United States reversed its earlier position, from 1915's Mutual Film Corporation v.
-Industrial Commission of Ohio case, and stated that motion pictures were a form of art and were entitled to the protection of the First amendment; US laws could no longer censor films.
-By 1968, with film studios becoming increasingly defiant to its censorship function, the Motion Picture Association of America (MPAA) had replaced the Hays Code–which was now greatly violated after the government threat of censorship that justified the origin of the code had ended—with the film rating system.